hefani/AI/README.md

 This repository contains implementations of foundational machine learning algorithms categorized into classification and regression sections...

 ## Personal Motivation
-I developed this project to deepen my understanding of foundational machine learning algorithms, specifically classification models like Gaussian Discriminant Analysis and Softmax Regression.
-Implementing these algorithms from scratch helped me grasp the mathematical concepts and practical challenges behind supervised learning methods.

-My goal is to apply these skills to real-world data problems, especially in personality prediction and behavioral analytics, which aligns with my research interests.
-Preparing this project also supports my application for Mitacs, where I hope to collaborate on data-driven research and contribute meaningful insights through machine learning.
+My journey into machine learning began with Andrew Ng’s renowned Machine Learning course, where I have completed the first ten videos covering fundamental concepts such as supervised learning, logistic regression, and empirical risk minimization.
+These lessons sparked my passion for understanding the theory behind algorithms and inspired me to implement core models like Gaussian Discriminant Analysis and Softmax Regression from scratch.

+This repository represents my hands-on effort to deepen my knowledge by translating theory into practice, especially focusing on classification and regression problems with real-world datasets like personality prediction and raisin classification.
+By working through the challenges of data preprocessing, algorithm implementation, and model evaluation, I have strengthened my foundational skills and developed a practical understanding of how machine learning works beyond theory.

+My goal is to apply this growing expertise to impactful research projects, particularly through the Mitacs program, where I aim to collaborate on data-driven problems and contribute innovative solutions.
+This project not only showcases my technical ability but also my commitment to continuous learning and research, driven by both academic curiosity and a desire to make meaningful contributions in the field of artificial intelligence.

 ## Repository Structure